CLEO currently has two research projects underway:

 - Evolving Legal Services Research Project

 This multi-year research project, implemented with case studies in Ontario and British Columbia, looks at when PLE programs are effective and provide individuals meaningful access to justice, particularly people who are low income or have other disadvantages.
-For more information, visit the Evolving Legal Services Research page.
+Visit the Evolving Legal Services Research page.

 - Connecting prisoners or former prisoners with legal information and related life skills training